 Delegate for Quality

-The Delegate for Quality promotes the constant monitoring and enhancement of the Quality of Teaching and Learning, Research and Third Mission at the Department, while ensuring constant coordination between University and Department on QA processes and initiatives.
+The Delegate for Quality promotes the constant monitoring and enhancement of the Quality of Teaching and Learning, Research and Third Mission at the Department, while ensuring constant coordination between the University and Department on QA processes and initiatives.

 The Delegate for Quality at the Department is Professor Giovanni Battista Benciolini